Outbidding and Outbluffing Elite Humans: Mastering Liar's Poker via Self-Play and Reinforcement Learning: Neural Network Architecture and Configurations

 \section{Neural Network Architecture and Configurations}

 The information tensor of the Liar's Poker game, which serves as the policy network's input layer, encodes the actor's hand and position, a one-hot encoded history of each player's bids, and a one-hot encoded history of each player's challenges, a bit representing the rebid state, and a bit representing whether or not the trajectory is terminal.
 The output layer is given by the number of maximum number of allowed bids plus one for the challenge move.
 As the game size determines the number of possible bids and challenges, these tensors scale by game size and set a minimum reasonable network architecture configuration.
-We tested various network architecture configurations, finding that a multi-layer perceptron with 2 hidden layers of size 256 results in a quality agent for the 2-player 3x3 and 5x5 games and the 3-player 3x3 game.
-For our scaling tests, we found that increasing the number of hidden layers and width to 512 showed promising improvement for training agents.